cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 Step 2: check the private keys
 ------------------------------
-In a commandline window, go to the directory that contains BCCOTG, and give the command
+In a commandline window, go to the directory that contains BCHOTG, and give the command

 	./bccotg.py getinfo <file1> [<file2> [..]]